Sarah Johnson Dobek is Inovautus Consulting’s Founder & President.

 Q: Where is professional services marketing lacking, falling short or just being too darned stale and boring?

-Sarah: Content refinement.
-I believe there is a huge opportunity to be digging deeper in this.
+Content refinement.
+I believe there is a huge opportunity to be digging deeper into this.
 Most firms we work with, even the ones who seem further along than most, have a huge opportunity.
 I also think marketing departments can and should be playing a bigger role here.

 Q: How important is it that a firm’s marketing director knows how CPAs work and what they encounter day-to-day?